LedgerInvesting/bayesblend/docs/user-guide/simulation.md

 Below is the comparison plot for the models.
-The top panel shows the mean ELPDs for each model (blue points) with their 95% percentile intervals (vertical lines).
-The gray open circles are all the ELPDs from each model.
+The top panel shows the mean ELPDs for each model (blue points) with their 95% percentile intervals (vertical lines) across the 100 simulations.
+The gray open circles are all
+the ELPDs from each model.

-The second panel shows the mean and 95% percentile intervals of the estimated weights from each model.
+The second panel shows the mean and 95% percentile intervals across the 100 simulations of the estimated weights from each model.

 ![comparison](scripts/figures/stacking-compare.png)

-As the ELPD values show, the BayesBlend model avergaing methods all perform better than the mixture modelling approach for this example, indicating that the use of PSIS-LOO estimates to obtain the model
+As the ELPD values show, the BayesBlend model averaging methods all perform better than the mixture modelling approach for this example, indicating that the use of PSIS-LOO estimates to obtain the model